 Fisher-Price Coffee Cup Teether

-This may win for the cutest teething toy.
-It’s hilarious to hand your baby this “coffee cup” with a chewy teether lid!
-Where a real coffee has foam, this has a mirror and rattling beads to fascinate your kid.
-Though it’s age-graded for 3 months and up, many parents say it’s a good teething toy for toddlers, who love to imitate grown-ups!
+When your teething tot needs a pick-me-up, hand him this adorable “coffee cup” with a chewy teether lid!
+It doubles as a fascinating toy, thanks to the built-in mirror and rattling beads.
+Though it’s age-graded for babies as young as 3 months, parents say it’s also a good teething toy for toddlers, who love to imitate grown-ups.

 Buy it: $5, Target.com